GhostInTheToast/GhostInTheToast/README.md

 # Introduction

 Hello!
 Welcome to my GitHub Page.
-I am a Software Developer who likes to delve into all technologies and make fun things at home (which i dump onto here lol)!
+I am a Software Developer who likes to delve into all technologies and make fun things at home (which i dump onto here hehe)!

 ## About Me